What's your plan for when AI replaces you?

 Holy shit, you're right, you're irreplaceable.

-7. 1 month ago
+7. 7 months ago

 Anonymous

-8. 1 month ago
+8. 7 months ago

 Anonymous

 Manual labor and skilled trades are fairly safe from ai and those that aren't will require human supervision.
 Really only be worried about ai if you are in a creative industry such as animation, or generally what was considered white collar office jobs, stock brokers middle management.
-So pretty much anyone in silicon valley or hollywood should worry as you have made yourself replaceable.
+So pretty much anyone in silicon valley or Hollywood should worry as you have made yourself replaceable.

-9. 1 month ago
+9. 7 months ago

 Anonymous